 - BACWA and SFEI most recently submitted a science implementation plan and schedule update on February 1, 2019. - All agencies covered by the Nutrient Watershed Permit participated in the first four group Annual Reports, submitted in 2015, 2016, 2017, and 2018.
 Agencies are now reporting to BACWA via a data sheet developed by the consultant.
-An updated data sheet was distributed to agencies that accounts for changes in the monitoring and reporting program in the second Watershed Permit, including the following: - The second watershed permit reporting period will now be based on water year, through September 30, instead of permit year, through June 30. - Agencies with flows greater than 10mgd are required to conduct influent monitoring. - Organic nitrogen and soluble reactive phosphorus are no longer required to be monitored in effluent. - Agencies with plans to substantially reduce nutrients are recognized in 2nd Watershed Permit Fact Sheet.
+An updated data sheet was distributed to agencies that accounts for changes in the monitoring and reporting program in the second Watershed Permit, including the following: - The second watershed permit reporting period will now be based on water year, through September 30, instead of permit year, through June 30.
+The next Group Annual Report is due Feb 1, 2020. - Agencies with flows greater than 10mgd are required to conduct influent monitoring. - Organic nitrogen and soluble reactive phosphorus are no longer required to be monitored in effluent. - Agencies with plans to substantially reduce nutrients are recognized in 2nd Watershed Permit Fact Sheet.